gc-proto/experimental/prycrane/pyramid/pyramid-01.md

 <figure class="mrgn-bttm-lg">
   <figcaption><strong>Figure 1</strong></figcaption>
   <img alt="Pyramid upside down showing how to start a web page with key information first." class="img-responsive" id="fig1" src="./images/pyramid-eng-01.png" /></figure>
 <p>The inverted pyramid (Figure 1) for ordering content on a web page is divided into four sections.
 The widest part of the pyramid, the most important content for task completion, is at the top.
-The relevance of the content for task completion flows downward, toward the peak atthe bottom.</p>
+The relevance of the content for task completion flows downward, toward the peak at the bottom.</p>
 <ol>
   <li><strong>Most important</strong>
     <ul>